r-spatialecology/vectormetrics/README.md

 ## Overview

-`vectormetrics` is a R package for calculating landscape and shape metrics for vector layers.
+`vectormetrics` is an R package for calculating landscape and shape metrics for vector layers.
 Its aim is to provide a set of metrics that can characterize landscape patterns and properties of the shapes defined as polygons and multipolygons.
 Whole package is based on Simple Feature